dceddia/snapshot-testing-apis-talk/slides.md

 Note:

-Hey I'm Dave Ceddia, and I want to tell you about a simple way you can improve your development process with snapshot testing.
+* Hey I'm Dave Ceddia
+* snapshot testing applied to APIs
+* how it might be able to improve your development process

 So let me set the stage here...